viveakrt/viveakrt/README.md

 - 👯 I’m looking to collaborate on django
 - 🤔 I’m looking for help with ideas
 - 💬 Ask me about team Up
 - ⚡ Fun fact: Code is like humor.
-When you have to explain it, it’s bad.
+When you have to explain it, it’s bad

 <!--